Skip to main content

 NC NM4R Overview

-Demonstration of finding motor threshold with transcranial magnetic stimulation The National Center of Neuromodulation for Rehabilitation worked from 2015 to 2025 to develop the emerging science of neuromodulation, focusing this knowledge on enhancing rehabilitation.
+The National Center of Neuromodulation for Rehabilitation worked from 2015 to 2025 to develop the emerging science of neuromodulation, focusing this knowledge on enhancing rehabilitation.
 To that end, the Center offered a range of learning opportunities, such as workshops, conferences, and webinars, many archived here for your reference.
 We invited researchers to visit the Center to make use of our extensive facilities to consult or collaborate with our faculty on your research.
 We also presented funding awards to support work in neuromodulation for rehabilitation.
 Thank you for visiting our site!

 NC NM4R Reach

-Million in extramural grants resulted from mentored collaborative consultations
+$25M Extramural grants from mentored collaborative consultations